hashicorp/nomad-guides/operations/multi-job-demo/README.md

 1. Fork this repository by clicking the Fork button in the upper right corner of the screen and selecting your own personal GitHub account or organization.
 1. Create a workspace in your TFE organization called nomad-multi-job-demo.
 1. Configure the workspace to connect to the fork of this repository in your own Github account.
-1. Set the Terraform Working Directory to "aws".
+1. Set the Terraform Working Directory to "operations/multi-job-demo/aws".
 1. On the Variables tab of your workspace, add Terraform variables as described below.
 1. If you used Packer to build a new AMI, set the ami variable to the AMI ID of the new AMI; otherwise, you can use the default value.
 If you built your AMI in a region different from us-east-1, then set the region variable to that region and set the subnet_az variable to an availability zone in that region.
 1. Set the key_name variable to the name of your private key and set the private_key_data variable to the contents of the private key.
 Be sure to mark the private_key_data variable as sensitive.